Mutual of Omaha Medicare Supplement Plans

 - 30-day Free Look period, you can give the supplement a try and cancel if you decide it’s not a good fit.

-- The plan can’t be canceled for health issues or plan usage; these policies are guaranteed renewable!
+- The plan can’t end for health issues or plan usage; these policies are renewable!
 Of course, this only applies if you’re paying your premium.

 - No application fees